-Schedule Sleep and Wake in Mac OS X
+Schedule Sleep and Wake on Mac

-You can schedule your Mac to sleep, wake, shutdown, or boot up at any time or any regular interval using the OS X System Preference ‘Energy Saver’ schedule settings.
+You can schedule your Mac to sleep, wake, shutdown, or boot up at any time or any regular interval using the Mac System Preference ‘Energy Saver’ schedule settings.
 This provides for an excellent option for work Macs that you want to be awake or boot when you arrive in the morning, and to sleep or shut down at a provided time when you leave in evening.
 Of course there are tons of other uses for the overlooked scheduling feature, so let’s learn how to set up this up.

 How to Schedule a Mac to Sleep, Wake, Boot, or Shutdown at a Set Time